 We may earn a small commission when you make a purchase through our links.
 At no additional cost to you by the way!
 Read our Affiliate Disclosure policy to learn more.

 If you’ve bought the Lone Wolf Alpha II tree stand, you might be thinking about getting the Lone Wolf Climbing Sticks as well.
-In this article we’ll be reviewing the climbing sticks that goes with the Lone Wolf Alpha II Tree Stand.
+In this article we’ll be reviewing the climbing sticks that go with the Lone Wolf Alpha II Tree Stand.

 Please exercise safety when climbing trees.
 Always wear a safety harness and be sure to always have three points of contacts with the tree at all time.